“UNDERSTAND the origin, motive, and history of my sin…”

 Our families influence us in two ways: the genes we inherit and the values-lifestyles we have as our “default life setting.”
 In this section, we will look at the latter; we will also consider how the personal experience of trauma can contribute to anxiety-depression.
 In the next section, we will examine biological influences.

 Before we examine how one’s family history contributes to your experience of depression-anxiety, let’s consider how to think about this influence.
+Some combat its influence with dispensaries in florida to help level out their depression and anxiety but that isn’t for everyone.
 We should want to know what to do and what not to do with the assessments we’re making.
 Read the quote below twice.
 First, read it as it is written.
 Second, read it replacing the phrase “peer pressure” with “hunger” changing the latter adjectives to fit the context (e.g. “accepted” to “full;” “liked” to “tasty”).

 “Peer pressure comes from within you.
 You want to be accepted and liked.
 It’s more about what you want than what other people actually say, do, or think (p.
 14).”
 Ed Welch in What Do You Think of Me?
 Why Do I Care?